-I've been the Ward 4 representative on South Euclid City Council for almost 12 years, and in that time we've gotten a lot done to revitalize our little city.
+I've been the Ward 4 representative on South Euclid City Council since 2006, and in that time we've gotten a lot done to revitalize our little city.

 For decades we could get by as a bedroom community, where we could pay the bills just from property taxes, with not much in the way of commercial revenues.
 We were hit hard by the foreclosure crisis that left us faced with hundreds of vacant and abandoned properties and lowered the property values of just about all our housing stock, meaning we had even less revenue to work with.

 Thanks to a very smart and creative housing department led by Sally Martin, and Mayor Welo, who was not only able but eager to think outside the box, and with federal funding, the cooperation of the county land bank, the development of One South Euclid as a community development corporation, and the participation of a whole lot of residents, we were able to create the Green Neighborhoods initiative in Ward 4.